-The draft JMP has been prepared with input from our development partners and outlines the proposed strategies and actions required for joint management of the Appointed Land as a partnership between the Gunaikurnai people and the State of Victoria.
+The final JMP was prepared with input from our development partners and outlines the proposed strategies and actions required for joint management of the Appointed Land as a partnership between the Gunaikurnai people and the State of Victoria.
 The aim is for the JMP to be a tool to contribute to the restoration of the Gunaikurnai people's ability to use, control, benefit from, and influence the development and management of their land.
+Importantly, the final JMP also provides opportunities for the State and Gunaikurnai people to further develop close partnerships to provide mutual economic, social and environmental benefits to the State, Gippsland and the Gunaikurnai people

-The draft JMP consists of an overarching Joint Management Strategic Plan and 10 individual park plans, and identifies actions that will enable the Gunaikurnai people to:
+The final JMP consists of an overarching Joint Management Strategic Plan and 9 individual park plans, and identifies actions that will enable the Gunaikurnai people to:

-- Use their land for spiritual, cultural, recreational and business purposes - Regain their ability to influence and make decisions on how Gunaikurnai land is used and managed - Be actively involved in the management of their land through the protection of heritage sites, protection of the natural environment, the maintenance of built assets, and the control of future development - Benefit from the use of their land through employment, the enjoyment of cultural practices, community development and though well-defined vocational pathways to tertiary education for young Gunaikurnai people.
+- Use their land for spiritual, cultural, recreational and business purposes. - Regain their ability to influence and make decisions on how Gunaikurnai land is used and managed. - Be actively involved in the management of their land through the protection of heritage sites, protection of the natural environment, the maintenance of built assets, and the control of future development. - Benefit from the use of their land through employment, the enjoyment of cultural practices, community development and though well-defined vocational pathways to tertiary education for young Gunaikurnai people.